casangi/casadocs/docs/tasks/task_plotweather.rst

 .. _Returns:

 Returns
-   tau (float) - opacity as a mean of the estimates based on weather data and a seasonal model
+   tau (list[float]) - opacity per SPW, as a mean of the estimates based on weather data and a seasonal model

 .. _Description: